An Intimate Q&A About Introverted Alpha Programs

 Business program

-Then a mentor of mine, Ramit Sethi, came out with a business program in Spring of 2014 that I enrolled in.
-And I didn’t even expect to start Introverted Alpha so early.
+Then a mentor of her, Ramit Sethi, came out with a business program in the spring of 2014 and she enrolled in that.
+She didn’t expect to start Introverted Alpha so early.
+She didn’t even have a name for it or even really much of a concept or the specifics of it.

 Shaping a culture